flumeapp/help.flumeapp.com/misc/upload-specifications.md

 ## Photo Specifications
 Flume will accept all JPG and PNG files.
 No other specifications are required, except for the aspect ratio rules above.
 High DPI images are supported.

 Photos will be compressed to a maximum dimension of 1080px before uploading.
-If you would like to avoid Flume performing compression of high-resolution photos, configure your workflow to export photos with a maximum dimension of 1080px.
+If you would like to avoid Flume performing compression of high-resolution photos, or to avoid issues with color profiles, configure your workflow to export photos with a maximum dimension of 1080px.

 For more info on photo specifications and resolutions, please see the [official Instagram support article.](www.facebook.com/help/instagram/1631821640426723)